 Adam F. Sloustcher

 Adam’s drive to achieve the best possible outcome for his clients stems from his competitive athletic background.
 Growing up, he was a member of the Under-17 and Under-18 U.S. Youth National Soccer teams and named a McDonald’s and Parade All-American.
-Adam then became team captain of Loyola Marymount University’s NCAA Division I Men’s Soccer Team and played professional soccer for the San Jose Earthquakes of Major League Soccer.
-He is now a member of the San Diego-based Nomads Soccer Club.
+Adam went on to accept a full athletic scholarship to the University of North Carolina-Chapel Hill, and would later transfer to Loyola Marymount University – where he became team captain of the university’s NCAA Division I Men’s Soccer Team.
+Adam then played professional soccer with the San Jose Earthquakes of Major League Soccer.

-- University of California, Hastings College of the LawJ.D.
-2013, cum laude
+- University of California, Hastings College of the LawJ.D., cum laude